 In December, he undertook intensive weight training.
 In addition, he used a heavy mascot bat for tee hitting before moving on to the machine.
 "I've been using it since the offseason.
 It's 1.5kg.
 It's brain training.
 If you swing a heavy bat with your brain, the ball speed will increase (laughs).
 It's a simple training method."
 He feels that he is making a completely different impression than he did a year ago.

-As pitcher, he pitched in four games in his first year.
-He had a satisfactory ERA of 2.92, but as hitter he did not appear in any games for the first team.
-He also struggled in 51 games for the second team, with a batting average of .186.
-"Last year I still hadn't established a base.
-On the contrary, this year feels like my first year as a batter.
-I feel like I've finally started this year."
-In his second year this season, he will be looking to prove his strength not only as pitcher but also as hitter.
+As pitcher, he appeared in four games in his first year, achieving a respectable ERA of 2.92.
+However, he did not make any appearances in the first team as hitter.
+Even in the second team, he struggled, playing in 51 games with a batting average of .186.
+"Last year, I hadn't built a solid foundation yet.
+Conversely, this year feels like my first year as a batter.
+I feel like I'm finally starting this year."
+In his second year, he aims to prove his abilities not only as pitcher but also as hitter.

 Article provided by:Sports Hochi (opens in a new window)